mitroitskii/lexicon-light/project_notes.md

 ### Establish Baseline FFN and RNN

 - mlp sanity probe takes 16706MiB to run
-- rnn sanity probe take 18358MiB to run
+- rnn sanity probe takes 18358MiB to run

+- [X] PAUSE linear over all layers

+- [ ] make an interesting version of rnn
+- [ ] run rnn baseline sweep

+- [ ] run mlp l0 sweep (see linear sweep as reference)

+- [ ] gather the successful linear probe sanity check run sweep data for chat gpt prompt
 - [ ] ask chatgtpt good params for mlp and rnn
   - [X] add Xavier initialization to rnn and mlp? (see chatgpt).
 I have Xavier as random option for the linear model
-  - prompt: "with advanced understanding of deep learning theory and mathematics (give example of lectures)"
+  - [X] prompt: "with advanced understanding of deep learning theory and mathematics (give example of lectures)"
-  - ??? do I need to change warmup_scheduler = warmup.UntunedLinearWarmup(optimizer) ???
+  - [X]  do I need to change warmup_scheduler = warmup.UntunedLinearWarmup(optimizer) ??? %%yeah, it seems fine%%%
+  - [ ] if very detailed prompt with all the code doesn't help, present a description of training set up, the sweep results and describe model configs (vocab size values etc)
   - describe set up
   - describe current linear params
   - describe hyperparams